News & Trending Shopping & Deals News

 Noel/Adobe rows of organic lettuce

 It’s surprising that something that’s over 90% water could rise so much in the past few years, but it has.
-Romaine lettuce has almost doubled in price over the last 10 years from $1.57 to $2.85, making it even harder than ever to eat healthy.
+Lettuce prices have risen every year since 2020 for a total increase of 33.7%, making it even harder than ever to eat healthy.
+What once was a $2 head of lettuce in 2020 would be $2.67 today.

 Bread